codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/integration-tests-with-mongo.md

 title: "Integration Tests with Mongo"
 description: "Launching a MongoDB service container"
 group: example-catalog
-sub_group: examples
+sub_group: ci-examples
 redirect_from:
   - /docs/nodejsmongo/
   - /docs/testing/unit-tests/unit-tests-with-mongo/
 toc: true
 ---

-In this example we will see a NodeJS project that is using MongoDB for data storage.
+In this example, we will see a NodeJS project that uses MongoDB for data storage.
 For the integration test phase we will launch an instance of MongoDB in order to run a set of [Mocha tests](https://mochajs.org/){:target="\_blank"}.

 {% include image.html
 lightbox="true"